Page7.81

 SRM single pilot resource management

-Planning and Sharing plan, Everything within reach, Organized by sequence, multiple backups,
+Planning and Sharing plan, Everything within reach, Organized by sequence,

 ADM Aeronautical Decision Making